Mailing Hazardous Materials

 •Items previously containing fuel

 Additionally, University personnel (including students) should be advised not to send alcohol, consumer products, prescription drugs, cigarettes, smokeless tobacco, or handguns.
-Alcoholic beverages (beer, wine, or liquor) are not considered hazardous but can’t go in the mail.
+Alcoholic beverages (beer, wine, or liquor) are considered hazardous and can’t go in the mail.
 If you’re reusing a box displaying alcohol brands, all logos and labels need to be covered up.
 Prescription medications can only be mailed by registered practitioners or dispensers.
 Similar laws apply to over-the-counter medications